JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "Tell me something chill"}
+{"prompt": "None", "user_message": "how can i test where someone is lying"}